Are you struggling to get going and stop being lazy?

 By having a why you are setting your own direction and more in control.

-While hustling and taking action is great, one of the big things you can do is review your work and plan.
+While hustling and taking action is great, one of the big things you can do is review your goals, and plan.

 Not just the content that I was putting out, but also in my case, my goals and tasks.